Quick Answer: Best Medicare Prescription Drug Plans

 - Medicare Part D: Prescription drugs

-Medicare prescription drug plans supplement Original Medicare plans because most don’t offer prescription drug coverage.
-They offer 4 tiers of coverage to make drug costs more affordable:
+Medicare prescription drug plans supplement Original Medicare plans, Medicare Supplement insurance and, in some cases, a Medicare Advantage plan because some don’t offer prescription drug coverage.
+Drug plans generally offer 4 tiers of coverage to make drug costs more affordable (and sometimes even free):

 - Tier 1: Generic prescription drugs